TCF Around the World

 TCF missions activities also includes a wide variety of short-term missions, including both TCF-sponsored, as well as missions with other agencies.

-A BASIC youth group team traveled to Cambodia in July, 2007, and another TCF team ministered in Kenya in 2009 - you can see a video from that trip here.
+A BASIC youth group team traveled to Cambodia in July, 2007, and another TCF team ministered in Kenya in 2009.

-Additionally, more than half of TCF missionaries, because of the sensitive work they do in restricted countries, have asked we not include their names in our online list - pray for them as well.
+Additionally, about half of TCF missionaries, because of the sensitive work they do in restricted countries, have asked we not include their names in our online list - pray for them as well.
 Their work includes things such as helping special needs children, compassion ministries in south Asia, medicine in Central Asia.